Nohur: Tourism

-A graveyard with headstones decorated with the horns of rams is peculiar to Nokhur.
+A graveyard with headstones decorated with the horns of rams is peculiar to Nohur.
 Just beyond, lies a cave-shrine dedicated to Kyz Bibi.
 About 5 km from the Center, is the Khur-Khuri Waterfall flowing into a tree-filled gorge.
 The Ai Dere Canyon, some 7 km from the Center, is a popular tourist spot with the many interspersing waterfalls generating plunge pools; the stream at the floor is a tributary of Sumbar River.